bradmartin/nativescript-advanced-webview/README.md

 - toolbarColor: string
 - toolbarControlsColor: string - ** iOS only **
 - showTitle: boolean - ** Android only **
-- isClosed: Function
+- isClosed: Function - callback when the browser closes

 ##### Demo App

 - fork the repo
 - cd into the `src` directory
-- execute `npm run demo.android` or `npm run demo.ios` (these cmds are in the package.json `scripts` section of the src if you're curious what is executing)
+- execute `npm run demo.android` or `npm run demo.ios`